XP-NETWORK/documentation/docs/Whitepaper2.0/bridge-architecture.md

 # Bridge architecture

-The cross-chain bridge is the key element of the XP.network ecosystem.
+The cross-chain bridge is the key element of the XP.NETWORK ecosystem.
 It has two key elements: smart contracts and relay validators.
 Their synergy allows users to send NFTs minted on one chain to any other of the connected chains.
 For example, an NFT minted on Solana can be sent to Ethereum to be listed on OpenSea, or to a BSC-based marketplace like OpenBiSea, or to Snowflake on Avalanche, and so forth.

 The idea is to give users full freedom to dispose of their NFTs and to benefit from the opportunities on different chains.
 For now these opportunities are mainly limited to selling and storage, but in the near future new applications for NFTs may arise – for example, using them as collateral for loans.
-Some of these applications may even emerge within the XP.network ecosystem thanks to the upcoming dApp editor.
+Some of these applications may even emerge within the XP.NETWORK ecosystem thanks to the upcoming dApp editor.

 As of the time of writing, bridges to the following networks have been completed: Avalanche, BSC, Celo, Elrond, Ethereum, Fantom, Harmony, HECO, Ontology, Polygon, Tron

-Work is ongoing or will soon start on bridging XP.network to the following chains: Algorand, Cardano, Solana
+Work is ongoing or will soon start on bridging XP.NETWORK to the following chains: Algorand, Cardano, Solana

-Any two chains that are connected to the XP.network bridge are thus also indirectly bridged to each other.
+Any two chains that are connected to the XP.NETWORK bridge are thus also indirectly bridged to each other.
 So, for example, users can send NFTs from Binance Smart Chain to Avalanche, or from Elrond to Polygon.
 The internal mechanics of such a transfer is more complex than when transferring an NFT minted on the bridge itself, but for the end user the flow is just as smooth and simple.

 ## Smart contracts